chefbe-dot-net/revision-zero.org/content/dynamic/design-principles-do-matter.md

 > Weak coupling, cohesion, logical vs. physical, conceptual integrity, information hiding, data integrity, versioning policy, soundness, separation of concerns, data independence, maintainability, specification vs. implementation, simplicity, public vs. private, black-boxes, robustness, thread-safety, precision, controlled redundancy, reusability...

 All those principles matter.
-All of them help you avoiding failures when possible, and accepting them pacefully the rest of the time.
+All of them help you avoiding failures when possible, and accepting them peacefully the rest of the time.

-I will make a favor here: you may reject those principles (even data integrity, I swear), but you may not *ignore* them.
+I will do a favor here: you may reject those principles (even data integrity, I swear), but you may not *ignore* them.
 You MUST know them, all of them.
 And then, you'll have the opportunity to reject them in specific situations.
 Don't get it wrong.
 When the time comes for one of your software components to actively reject a design principle, let the component announce it clearly and loudly:

 > This method is **NOT** robust.
 Please check its preconditions.